jxxcarlson/counter-review-test/README.md

 - `Make install`: install magic-link authentication on the bare-bones app.
 - `Make uninstall`: the inverse of the previous step

-If you run make install, you will get an elm-review error message.
+If you run `make install`, you will get an elm-review error message.
 So far, for me, this is a false positive.
 Somethng to be fixed.
-Also, I recommend running the make install with lamdera live in the off position.
+Also, I recommend running `make install` with lamdera live in the off position.

 You will have to manage the Postmark secret youself to make this work.
 See `src/Config.elm` for details.